pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

+Solidity's reference types take on an additional attribute in their *"context"*- defined as either `storage` or `memory`.
+This language keyword is all that is needed to differentiate between persistent data stored on-chain and transient data used during intermediate computations.
+]

+---
+name: data-location
 ### Data location

 For reference types, we have to think about whether the data they reference is only kept in `memory` while the EVM is running this execution cycle, or if they should persist to `storage`.
 If you continue to think of contracts the same as classes, then these semantics should follow: